 This material is based on the assumptions stated herein.
-In the event any of the assumptions used do not prove to be true, results are likely to vary substantially from the examples are for illustrative purposes only and no representation is being made that any client will or is likely to achieve the
+In the event any of the assumptions used do not prove to be true, results are likely to vary substantially from the examples are for illustrative purposes only and no representation is being made that any client will or is likely to achieve the results shown.

-Accumptions Financial Assets Other Asset Assumptions: Assets ASSEL Total Estimated Rate of Return 7.40% 5.00% Rate of Return Taxed at Ordinary Rates 0.60% 3.00% Rate of Return Tax Free 2.40% 0.00% Rate of Return Taxed at Capital Gains Rates 4.40% 2.00% Turnover Rate (% of Capital Gains Recognized/Year) 30.00% 0.00% Long-Term Capital Gains, Dividend and Health Care Tax Rate (TX) 25.00% Ordinary Income and Health Care Tax Rate (TX) 44.60% Annual Consumption from these Sources (increasing 2.5% per year) \$500,000
+Financial Other Assumptions: Assets Asset Total Estimated Rate of Return 7.40% 5.00% Rate of Return Taxed at Ordinary Rates 0.60% 3.00% Rate of Return Tax Free 2.40% 0.00% Rate of Return Taxed at Capital Gains Rates 4.40% 2.00% Turnover Rate (% of Capital Gains Recognized/Year) 30.00% 0.00% Long-Term Capital Gains, Dividend and Health Care Tax Rate (TX) 25.00% Ordinary Income and Health Care Tax Rate (TX) 44.60% Annual Consumption from these Sources (increasing 2.5% per year) \$500,000